IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-installation.md

 ### Next

-The next section explains the default installation process.
+The next sections explain the default and advanced installation processes.